Who is Philip?

 - The Complete Guide to Elementary Student Assistance Programs: Strategy, Policy, and Procedure, 1993, with Linda Christensen

-The methodology for Getting Ahead and Bridges works off the principle of attraction.
-It shifts ownership of the concepts to others and encourages them to innovate.
-The idea that people learn without being “taught” is central to the development of sustainable Bridges communities.
+The methodology found in Getting Ahead and Bridges works off the principle of attraction.
+It shifts ownership of the concepts to others and encourages them to innovate in their personal lives, in their organizations, and in the community.